Astros vs. Athletics Player Props Betting Odds

 Tucker Stats

-- Tucker has 44 hits with nine doubles, seven home runs and 22 walks.
-He has driven in 32 runs with six stolen bases.
+- Kyle Tucker has 45 hits with nine doubles, seven home runs and 22 walks.
+He has driven in 33 runs with six stolen bases.

-- Tucker will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .421 with four doubles, a home run, a walk and seven RBI.
+- Tucker brings a four-game streak with at least one hit into this one.
+In his last five games he is hitting .350 with three doubles, a home run, a walk and seven RBI.

 Tucker Recent Games